alphasaft/Micro/src/documents/Beginner Handbook.md

 # Micro beginner's handbook

-Micro aims at finding a middle ground between fully designing a parser and being forced to comply with (sometimes quite rigid) preexisting languages syntaxes when writing DSLs.
-The library is the conjuction of a very volatile language, also called Micro, and of the tools needed to interpret it.
-It works as follow :
+The Micro libary aims at providing an easy and quick way to design brand-new languages as "sublanguages" of Micro, a generic and very volatile "superlanguage".
+A typical workflow when using Micro is the following :

-1. In no more than a few lines, you tell what syntax you'd like to use,
+1. You tell what subset of the native Micro syntax you'd like to use,
 2. Micro generates the appropriate parser,
-3. That parser outputs an abstract syntactic tree (AST) when given any valid script
+3. When handed any valid script, that parser outputs an abstract syntactic tree (AST), that is a formatted representation of the input code
-4. The Micro library provides you with the tools to interpret that AST, thereby executing your code
+4. The Micro library provides you with the tools to browse and act on that AST, thereby executing your code

 For this tutorial, we'll want to implement a small arithmetic language : it will compute expressions and print their results to the console.
 As you'll see, it will turn out to be very easily customizable and extremely fast to write !

 ## `MicroParser`

-First, we need to define the syntax of our language, and for that we'll need the `MicroParser` class, that lets you declare the version of the Micro Language you'll like to use.
+First, we need to define the syntax of our language, and for that we'll need the `MicroParser` class, that lets you declare the version of the Micro Language you'd like to use.
 I advise you read the [syntax reference](Syntax%20Reference.md) as soon as you're finished with this handbook, but let's get a quick grasp at how things work first.
 For our language (and to begin with) we'll want to use `+`, `-`, `*`, and `/`, so we just subclass `MicroParser` and tell exactly that within the constructor :

 ```js
 import { MicroParser } from "micro-lang"